Referral or paid acquisition: which lever to prioritize

 Verdict

 If you already have a base of satisfied customers, referral is the lever with the best cost to quality ratio, and you'd be wrong to pass it up.
 But it isn't enough on its own to scale fast: paid acquisition remains necessary to grow on demand.
 The right approach: fund growth with paid, and bring down your average CAC through referral.
+Choose referral first if you already have customers talking about you spontaneously.
+Choose paid if you still need to prove your traction or if your current base is too small to generate volume.

 Your tailor-made acquisition plan